-I’ve mentioned this earlier in the PHP VS Python article, but simplicity is somewhat of a controversial topic in the world of programming.
+I’ve mentioned this earlier in the article, but simplicity is somewhat of a controversial topic in the world of programming and especially comparing PHP vs Python.
 Now, you might think – why in the world would that be the case?
 Isn’t simplicity good?
-While that is true on the surface, industry veterans would tend to argue.
+While that is true on the surface, industry veterans would tend to disagree.
 According to them, taking the easy route and learning an easy and simplistic programming language as your first one makes you miss the entire point of the philosophy of programming.
-You lose the opportunity to develop your logical thinking skills, and miss out on the opportunity to learn to programme “the proper way”.
+You lose the opportunity to develop your logical thinking skills, and miss out on the opportunity to learn programming “the proper way”.

 While this opinion does have a lot of merits, the numbers speak for themselves.
 An ever-increasing amount of people every day are choosing languages like Python or HTML, and looking for a job that would require skills and knowledge with the respective language.
 The job market dictates the trends and the pace, and it seemingly does favor languages that are easier to learn.